What we do

 /November 2022-February 2023/

-A joint course of SofiaLab and Arms Wide Open co-funded by the European Commission’s AMIF program.
-The course is designed for 30 participants and lasts 48 hours, starting at level B1.
+A joint course by SofiaLab and Arms Wide Open, co-funded by the European Commission’s AMIF program, was designed for 30 participants and included 48 hours of instruction, starting at Bulgarian language level B1.